How Jyve secretly raised $35M & built a $400M retail gig economy

 What if instead of just accepting Uber rides, gig workers could pick from higher paying skilled tasks around town like stocking shelves, checking inventory, or driving a forklift at a local grocer?
 When they work quickly and accurately or learn new trades, they get to choose between more complex jobs.
 That’s the idea that’s racked up $400 million in staffing contracts for Jyve, an on-demand labor platform that’s coming out of stealth today after 3.5 years.
+It already has 6,000 workers doing tasks for 4,000 stores across the country.

 “I believe the skill economy is way bigger than the gig economy” says CEO Brad Oberwager.
 He sees Uber driving as just the low-expertise beginning of a massive new job type where people with specializations or experience are efficiently matched to retail work.
 Jyve’s secret sauce is the work quality review system built into its app for managers and stores that lets it know who got the job done right and deserves even better opportunities.